karraki/brinkwood/README.md

 This work is based on v3.9 of the [Blades in the Dark Roll20 source code](https://github.com/karraki/roll20-character-sheets/tree/master/Blades%20in%20the%20Dark).

-## License

-In accordance with the rules of the [roll20 character sheet repository](https://github.com/karraki/roll20-character-sheets), this work is released under the MIT license (see LICENSE file for details).
+This work is released under the MIT license like all code in the [roll20 character sheet repository](https://github.com/karraki/roll20-character-sheets) (see LICENSE file for details).

 Please hack away at this character sheet!
 You can modifiy it, distribute it, and use it for personal or commercial uses.